RakhithJK/v1s1t0r1sh3r3-airgeddon-wiki/Plugins-System.md

 2. After selecting a function to interact with, the developer should decide which action will take over that function (prehook, override, posthook).
 3. Then, create the function, "hooking" it inside the plugin file.

+#### Can I develop using other programming languages?

+Sure you can! just follow the steps to add a plugin adding the bash template and then from bash filet you can perform calls to external stuff in python, ruby or whatever.

 #### More information

 More info and technical details about how to develop a plugin at [Wiki Plugins Development Section].